Laser DENTISTRY In Fairfield, CT

 What Is Laser Dentistry?

 Laser dentistry uses powerful lasers to treat dental issues, rather than traditional tools like dental drills, scrapers, and scalpels.
 Instead of a blade or drill, lasers use extremely powerful, focused beams of light to remove tissue.
 Compared to traditional dental tools, they're less invasive, more precise, and are virtually pain-free.
 Laser dentistry also results in faster recovery times, since bleeding is reduced and there’s a lower risk of infection.
-At Smile Ark Pediatric Dentistry, Dr. Lee specializes in laser dentistry.
-Contact us today to learn more, and see how we can provide a better dental experience for your child in Fairfield, CT.
+At Smile Ark Pediatric Dentistry in Fairfield, Dr. Lee specializes in laser dentistry.
+Contact us today to learn more, and see how we can provide a better dental experience for your child.

 child holding toothbrush